 The proposed amendment to Section 16 of the Constitution of Alabama of 2022 seeks to expand the list of offenses for which a judge may deny bail.
-The amendment introduces new legal language that includes "any solicitation, attempt, or conspiracy to commit murder" and "shooting or discharging a firearm, explosive, or other weapon into an occupied dwelling, building, railroad locomotive, railroad car, aircraft, automobile, truck, or watercraft" as offenses that could lead to bail denial.
-Additionally, the amendment removes the reference to "aggravated child abuse" from the list of offenses that allow for bail denial.
+The amendment adds provisions for denying bail in cases involving "any solicitation, attempt, or conspiracy to commit" murder, as well as for "shooting or discharging a firearm, explosive, or other weapon into an occupied dwelling, building, railroad locomotive, railroad car, aircraft, automobile, truck, or watercraft."
+Additionally, the amendment removes the reference to "aggravated child abuse" as a reason for denying bail.

 Statutes affected: